(Dunreyth Alpacas is not an open farm)

 Peta had always been a nurse and Bruce had spent 25 yrs in the Royal Navy Medical Service.They have recently been joined by their daughter Amy who has taken on the role of Farm Manager.

-They were the first in the country to offer Alpaca walking to the public (to their knowledge ) and the first to take Alpacas to Hospices etc. All now copied by many.
+They were the first in the country to offer Alpaca walking to the public (to their knowledge ) and use alpacas as therapy in care homes and hospices.
+Now copied by many.

-SEE WALKING PAGE FOR DETAILS.
+SEE WALKS & BOOKINGS PAGE FOR DETAILS.
 An Alpaca walking Experience second to none.

 They breed friendly alpacas in a variety of colours for their fibre and the manufacture of unique hand knitted garments which can be purchased from their onsite shop.

-Attendances at weddings have increased by 80% from 2016 .
+Attendances at weddings have increased substantially from 2016 .

 As well as visitors from all around the UK they have enjoyed seeing people from South Africa, China, Hong Kong (a lady booked her walk from H. K), Holland, India , Japan and The Arab Emirates, and they were all enthralled by interacting with our friendly alpacas.